-CL ST 490.
-Independent Study.
+CL ST 490: Independent Study

 Cr.
 1-6.
-Repeatable.
+Repeatable, maximum of 9 credits.

 Prereq: 7 credits in classical studies at the 200 level or higher; permission of the Program Chair

 Designed to meet the needs of students who wish to study specific topics in classical civilization in areas where courses are not offered, or to pursue such study beyond the limits of existing courses.